openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 - Added `AES-256` / `AES-128` with `OCB` implicitly to v1/v2 SEIPD preferences of "PQ(/T) certificates".
 - Added a recommendation to use `AES-256` when possible.
 - Swapped the optional v3 PKESK algorithm identifier with length octet in order to align with X25519 and X448.
-- Fixed ML-DSA private key size.
+- Fixed ML-DSA secret key size.
 - Added test vectors.
 - Correction and completion of IANA instructions.